-Your commercial prospect wants some kind of assessment, audit, or investigation by a qualified electrician.
+Your commercial prospect wants assessment, audit, or investigation by a qualified electrician.
 They need this to justify the investment.
 Good news is you can deliver this value!

 News about lowering electrical consumption becomes a trigger for a consultation.
 Not a “free estimate.”
 Instead a service where you determine how you can help the prospect.

-The extra kick that my team puts on these types of campaigns is “marketing.”
-Not your marketing so much as making the energy efficiency solution you deliver marketing tools for the customer.
+The extra kick that my team puts on these types of campaigns is consistency with “marketing.”
+Not with your marketing so much as making the energy efficiency solution you deliver marketing tools for the customer.

-“Local hospital reduces costs with a ballistic conversion and solar panel install.
+“Local hospital reduces costs with a ballast conversion and solar panel install.
 This included generator services, power conditioning, and lighting controls with dimmers.
 Savings, $1 million over two years.”

-In the trade magazines for that hospitals this is worth something.
+In the trade magazines for hospitals this is worth something.
 It may also have public relations value in the community.
-All possible by your humble electrical company that gave them the idea.
+All possible by your humble electrical company that gave them the idea – and implementation.

 Here you are closing the idea loop.
 Remember, ideas are everywhere, your prospect is flooded with them daily.